chhuang-one/sqxclib/doc/database-interface.md

 			SqTable *table = (SqTable*)schemaNext->type->entry[index];
 			if (table->bit_field & SQB_CHANGED) {
 				// ALTER TABLE
-				// execute SQL statements based on the data in 'table' }
+				// Run migrations by records in 'table'.
+				// Table related records is in 'table' and column related records is in 'table->type->entry'.
+			}
 			else if (table->name == NULL) {
 				// DROP TABLE
-				// execute SQL statements based on the data in 'table' }
+				// Run migrations by records in 'table'.
+				// Table related records is in 'table' and column related records is in 'table->type->entry'.
+			}
 			else if (table->old_name && (table->bit_field & SQB_RENAMED) == 0) {
 				// RENAME TABLE
-				// execute SQL statements based on the data in 'table' }
+				// Run migrations by records in 'table'.
+				// Table related records is in 'table' and column related records is in 'table->type->entry'.
+			}
 			else {
 				// CREATE TABLE
-				// execute SQL statements based on the data in 'table' }
+				// Run migrations by records in 'table'.
+				// Table related records is in 'table' and column related records is in 'table->type->entry'.
+			}
 		}
 	}